Potato Gnocchi

 What Are Serving Suggestions?

 Potato gnocchi is often enjoyed on its own as a main course.
-You can serve any garden salad with gnocchi.
-It can also be done as a side dish alongside meat or seafood.
+You can serve Garlic Tomato Salad.

 • Use starchy potatoes, as they yield a fluffier texture.